hxjo/fastapi-inertia/CONTRIBUTION.md

 3. If you encounter difficulties, write comments on the pull request so that others can contribute with their ideas, and so that we can know you're still working on it

+Through your work on the pull request, please make sure to have commits that make sense for anyone.
+The commits should consist of :
+1. Blocks of work that fit together
+2. Have a name that briefly explain what it is about.
+You do not have to follow conventional commits or any specific pattern, just make sure that when one looks at the PR, and reviews it commit by commit, it makes sense.

 ## Tools